Paddy Neilan

 Paddy Neilan is a Gaelic football referee.

-Early life

-He hails from the St Faithleach's club in County Roscommon.
+He has refereed several All-Ireland Finals and the Connacht and Munster Senior Football Championship Finals.

 Career

+He was a controversial selection to referee the 2017 National League final.
+But he refereed the game very well and then got booed and dissected on TV the night of a qualifier between Armagh and Tipperary in Thurles went wrong.
+Another escort from the pitch a Guard either side of him followed after Meath and Tyrone played out a 2018 All Ireland Qualifier.

 He refereed the 2017 Munster Senior Football Championship final.
 Dublin manager Jim Gavin criticised him after Kerry won.

-By 2019 he had refereed in every .county except Waterford, Wexford, and Westmeath.
-He was referee for the Donegala nd Kerry Super 8s game in the 2019 All-Ireland Senior Football Championship.
-He is the top referee in Connacht (including Roscommon).
+By 2019, he had refereed in every county except Waterford, Wexford, and Westmeath.
+He was referee for the Donegal and Kerry Super 8s game in the 2019 All-Ireland Senior Football Championship.
+He is considered the top referee in Connacht (including Roscommon).

 He refereed the 2022 Munster Senior Football Championship semi-final, which Limerick qualified for the final for after twelve years of absence.

 Neilan refereed the 2022 All-Ireland Senior Football Championship semi-final between Dublin and Kerry.
 He did the game without Hawk-Eye because it broke down the day before.

 After praise for how he handled the semi-final, Neilan was named as standby referee and linesman for the 2022 All-Ireland Senior Football Championship Final.